 Refunds: Complete Withdrawal

 There will be a 100% refund of tuition and fees through the 10th day of the term.
+There will be no refund on courses dropped or withdrawn after the 10th day of the term.

 Refunds: Dropping Individual Courses